 The most visible change will be new password protections for private-sector tax software accounts.
 New standards require a minimum 8-digit password using a combination of letters, numbers and special characters.
 There also will be new security questions, new lock-out features and new ways to verify emails.

 The password standards are intended to help protect taxpayers from identity thieves who take over their software accounts and file fraudulent tax returns using their names and Social Security numbers.

 Many states also have enacted their own new safeguards.
 In an effort to protect you, some states may request driver’s license numbers and release refunds only after verifying data or issue paper refunds.
-Visit your state’s tax agency website to see if there are changes for 2017.
+Visit your state’s tax agency website to see if there are changes for the current year.
 (Although you may e-file your federal and state tax returns together, they are processed separately by the IRS and your state tax agency.)
 Please note taxpayers will not need a driver’s license to file their federal return.

 The tax software industry also will be sharing many new data elements with the IRS and the states which will help determine if the return is valid.
 The IRS continues to increase both the number and efficiency of the identity theft data models and filters that are used to identify potentially fraudulent returns.
 These pre-refund filters stop the vast majority of fraudulent returns.
 Additionally, the IRS continues to expand its partnerships with financial institutions to identify and stop fraudulent refunds.

 The IRS, states and tax industry also will routinely share information about identity theft trends or new schemes so that all parties can react quickly and appropriately.